JasperFx/wolverine/docs/guide/http/endpoints.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Http/WolverineWebApi/TestEndpoints.cs#L97-L111' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_simple_wolverine_http_endpoint_async' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The resource type is still `Answer`.
-Likewise, if an endpoint returns `ValueTask<Answer>`, the resource type is also `Answer`, and Wolverine will worry about the asynchronous (or `return Task.CompletedTask;`) mechanisms for you in the generated code.
+The resource type is still `ArithmeticResults`.
+Likewise, if an endpoint returns `ValueTask<ArithmeticResults>`, the resource type is also `ArithmeticResults`, and Wolverine will worry about the asynchronous (or `return Task.CompletedTask;`) mechanisms for you in the generated code.

 ## Legal Endpoint Signatures